ferrilab/bitvec/README.md

 use bitvec::*;
 ```

-This gives you access to the `bitvec!` macro for building `BitVec` types
-similarly to the `vec!` macro, and imports the following symbols:
+This imports the following symbols:

+- `bitvec!` – a macro similar to `vec!`, which allows the creation of `BitVec`s
+  of any desired endianness, storage type, and contents.
+The documentation page
+  has a detailed explanation of its syntax.

 - `BitSlice<E: Endian, T: Bits>` – the actual bit-slice reference type It is
   generic over a cursor type (`E`) and storage type (`T`).
 Note that `BitSlice`